 What must be done to follow the Reference Building Route?

-To meet the requirements of the Reference Building Route, the architect must ensure that the following documents are submitted to the local authority, along with the plans:
+To meet the requirements of the Reference Building Route, the developer must appoint a Competent Person - Energy who, along with the architect, will ensure that the required documents are submitted to the local authority timeously.